 - Use a splash mat: A splash mat goes on the floor underneath your child’s high chair to catch messes and protect your floor.
 Invest in a large, waterproof, machine washable splash mat to help reduce your need to mop after every meal.

-How Can I Transition My Child to a Regular Cup?
+How to Transition Your Child to a Regular Cup

 When you’re ready to transition your child from a sippy cup to a regular cup, you can try the following: